dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 that it's the right tool to make this process more efficient.

 The initial plan I had, was to simulate exactly the same workflow that we have been using already with the standard LAMP setup.
-So I create basic Docker images for Apache, MySQL, PHP, Memcache, Phpmymadmin etc and because at that time there was no tool known to me that could manage those services running in a separate containers as a single service, I created a simple shell script for that as well, which basically allowed user to start, stop and retsart the services on his own without knowing Docker at all.
+So I created basic Docker images for Apache, MySQL and PHP etc and because at that time there was no tool known to me that could manage those services running in a separate containers as a single service, I created a simple shell script for that as well, which basically allowed user to start, stop and retsart the services on his own without knowing Docker at all.

+// SILDE images graph

 Fast forward to a couple of weeks I had a setup that I was personally happy with.
-Either Drupal version 6 and 7 projects were working fine on that environment.
+Either Drupal version 6 and 7 projects were working without any major issues on that environment.

 So I migrated my development environment completely to Docker.

-But because the plan was to ultimately replace standard LAMP setups for other developers as well, I still had some work to do, beacuse the current setup required you to know Docker too much.
+But because the plan was to ultimately replace standard LAMP setups for other developers as well, I still had some work to do, because the current setup required you to know Docker too much.

 So yeah, I started working on resolving these issues.